UNIVERSITY OF WISCONSIN River Falls

 Graduate student scholarships from the National Association of School Psychologists include the NASP-ERT Minority Scholarship.
 The value of this scholarship is $5000.
 UW-RF School Psychology Student Brooke Fails earned this award in 2009.
 See the link above for details.

 Students who are also members of the Wisconsin School Psychologists Association (WSPA) are eligible for three distinct scholarships: the WSPA Allard Award (general scholarship), the WSPA Minority Scholarship Award, and the WSPA Bernice Krolasik Award (intended for non-traditional students).
 These scholarships are usually valued up to $1500.
 Numerous UW-River Falls School Psychology Program students have received these WSPA awards.
 Link to the WSPA webpage for membership and scholarship details (under the resources tab in the menu bar).

 The School Psychology Program offers up to three $150 research grants per academic year.
-These grants are intended to support department Directed Research projects (SPSY 796, 796, 797).
+These grants are intended to support department student research/program evaluation projects (SPSY 795 & SPSY 798).
 Both Counseling and School Psychology students are eligible.
 See the grant application for additional details.